Azure/azure-powershell/src/Migrate/docs/New-AzMigrateServerReplication.md

 ```

 ### -TargetSubnetName
-Specifies the Subnet name within the destination Virtual Netowk to which the server needs to be migrated.
+Specifies the Subnet name within the destination Virtual Network to which the server needs to be migrated.

 ```yaml
 Type: System.String